bergerit/ttt/README.md

 # ttt
-Simple scratch for saving and retrieving a code.
+Simple scratch for saving and retrieving witten data.